LLNL/axom/src/components/primal/docs/sphinx/index.rst

 - ``clip`` finds the polygon resulting from a bounding box clipping a triangle.
 - ``compute_bounding_box`` finds the bounding box for a given primitive.
 - ``intersect`` predicate tests if two primitives intersect.
-Some of the combinations also indicate the point of intersection of a 1D and a 2D primitive.
+Some of the combinations also indicate the point of intersection of a 1D primitive with another primitive.

-File elsewhere:
-- Morton functions (list with Morton spatial index)
-- Rectangular lattice functions (list below with class)
-- merge_boxes (list with bounding box and OBB objects)
-- compute_oriented_bounding_box (list with OBB object)

 Most use cases have low dimension, usually 2 or 3.
 Dimensionality has been generalized to support other values where it does not interfere with the common case,